Types of LLCs

 While many businesses choose to form an LLC because of the tax, limited liability, and other benefits, some states don’t allow professionals whose occupation requires a license to own an LLC.
 In these states, licensed professionals who want the benefits of an LLC must form a PLLC instead.

-Restricted LLCs
+Restricted LLC

 Restricted LLCs can only be formed in Nevada.
 This type of LLC is used solely for estate planning purposes, such as to gift property from one family member to another.
 A restricted LLC can’t make any distributions to members for 10 years after its formation, which can be seen as a drawback of this type of company.
 Nevada state law also limits the amount a restricted LLC can distribute.